Demosius/Olympus/README.md

 ## Adding New Project Checklist:
 1. Add new project to Olympus
     - Right Click => Add => New Project...
-        - QPF Application (C#)
+        - WPF Application (C#)
             - ProjectName
                 - .Net 6.0 (Long-term support)
 1. Add Project to Uranus.
     - Staff.EnumConverter.***EProject*** (and EnumConverter)
-1. Add Project reference to Uranus (from new Project) (and other required Projects - such as Styx and Morpheus)
+1. Add Project reference to Uranus and Morpheus (from new Project) (and other required Projects - such as Styx - if appropriate.)
 1. Add project folders.
     - Models
     - Views